SHyPar: A Spectral Coarsening Approach to Hypergraph Partitioning: SHyPar: Hypergraph Partitioning via Spectral Coarsening

+We leverage the effective resistance parameter to coarsen the hyperedges successively by contracting the hyperedges with small effective resistance.
+Effective resistance in simple graphs has been used to detect the critical edges for the global structure and it shows how different graph components are connected with each other.

-The existing coarsening algorithms, contract vertices at each level of the hierarchy.
+\paragraph{Limitations of Existing Coarsening Methods} The existing coarsening algorithms contract vertices at each level of the hierarchy.
 The primary method involves contracting each vertex with the best neighboring node.
 This is commonly done by using rating functions to identify and contract highly connected vertices.
 However, these determinations often rely solely on the weights and sizes of the hyperedges.
 Rating functions, such as those described in Eq. (\ref{eq:rating_fuc}), based on hyperedge size are limited to the local structural properties of the hypergraph and do not account for its global structure.
 In contrast, the effective-resistance diameter provides a more comprehensive criterion, which considers the global structure.
-Through an example, we show that hyperedge size-based score functions are not optimal, occasionally disrupting the global structure of the hypergraph.
-For instance, in scenarios where the hypergraph contains a bridge with few nodes (small size hyperedge), as illustrated in Figure \ref{fig:main-figure}, algorithms that use hyperedge size tend to inappropriately contract bridge nodes (node 4 and node 7).
+To illustrate this limitation, consider a scenario where the hypergraph contains a bridge with few nodes (small size hyperedge), as illustrated in Figure \ref{fig:main-figure}.
+Algorithms that use hyperedge size tend to inappropriately contract bridge nodes (node 4 and node 7).
 This contraction can lead to the collapse of the overall structure of the hypergraph.
 Since the effective resistance of a bridge is high, algorithms based on effective resistance do not contract these nodes and preserve the integrity of the hypergraph structure.

 In \cite{kapralov2022spectral}, the authors introduced a spectral algorithm based on effective resistance to sparsify hypergraphs.
 This method achieves nearly-linear-sized sparsifiers by sampling hyperedges according to their effective resistances \cite{kapralov2022spectral}.
 Despite its theoretical appeal, the technique involves a non-trivial procedure for the estimation of hyperedge effective resistances, which could hinder practical efficiency.
 The need to convert hypergraphs into graphs through clique expansion and the iterative updating of edge weights significantly adds to the complexity of the algorithm \cite{kapralov2022spectral}.